m-rubik/burglebros-qlearning/DISCUSSION.md

 |----------|----------|
 | ![alt text](assets/images/few_hallways_62_connectivity.png) | ![alt text](assets/images/many_hallways_68_connectivity.png) |

-The example above demonstrates how even though the second layout has a higher average connectivity, that doesn't *necessarily* mean that is less dangerous of a layout
+The example above demonstrates how even though the second layout has a higher average connectivity, that doesn't *necessarily* mean that it is less dangerous of a layout.

-It's not only about about how connected the network is, it's about *where* that connectivity is occuring.
+> It's not only about about how connected the network is, it's about *where* that connectivity is occuring.

 In the previous example, the hallway from (2,0) to (1,2) contains 10 nodes.
 The average connectivity of just those 10 nodes is 72%.
 But that value is deceiving!
 It's high because the corner nodes are fully connected, and the edge nodes have 2 of 3 connections each.

 ### Average and Longest Path Lengths

 Consider the following wall layouts.
 Each layout is 16 tiles, with 8 walls.
-Before seeing the layouts, guess which layout is more dangerous.
+Before seeing the layouts, guess which layout will be the most challenging for the agent.

 | |Average Connectivity | Average Path Length | Longest Path | Nodes in Hallways |
 |-| ------------------- | ------------------- | ------------ | ----------------- |